ankitjain8959/kubernetes/README.md

 - Self-Healing: If a container crashes, Kubernetes automatically restarts it.
 - Load Balancing: Distributes traffic among running containers to prevent overload.

+# Key K8s components
+> Containers: (Application runtime)
+  - Containers are lightweight, portable environments that run applications.

+> Nodes: (Machine)
+  - A node is a machine (physical or virtual) where applications run.

+> Pods: (that contains containers)
+  - The smallest unit in K8s, containing one or more containers.
+  - If multiple containers are needed for an application (e.g., frontend + backend), they can be inside the same pod.

+> Cluster: (Group of Machines Working Together)
+  -  A Cluster is a collection of Nodes (machines) that work together to run applications & serve requests.
+  -  It consists of a **Master Node (Control Plane) and multiple Worker Nodes**.

+**Restaurant Analogy:**
+- Container: A dish being cooked
+- Node: A restaurant kitchen - where food (i.e. applications) is prepared
+- Pod: A table in a restaurant - where different dishes (i.e. containers) are served together.
+- Cluster: Group of restaurant working together - to serve customers (i.e. requests)

+# K8s Architecture
+Kubernetes manages containers, making sure they run efficiently, scale when needed, and recover from failures.

+K8s follows a **Master-Worker** architecture.
+K8s cluster consists of one Master node and muultiple worker nodes. <br>

+> Master Node (or, Control plane): This is the brain of K8s, that makes the decisions. <br>

+  It includes, <br>
+- **API Server:** <br>
+  Acts as the main communication hub between users, applications, and Kubernetes. <br>
+  The entry point to K8s cluster or for K8s commands <br>
+  Handles requests (like deploying applications) and communicates with other components. <br>

+- **Scheduler:** (Task allocator) <br>
+  Assigns new pods to available workers (nodes) based on resources & policies. <br>

+- **Controller Manager:** <br>
+  Ensures correct number of pods & nodes are running. <br>

+- **etcd:** (like, a database) <br>
+  A key-value store that stores cluster state & configuration. <br>

+- **cloud controller manager** <br>
+  Integrates with underlying cloud provider(s). <br>

+> Worker Node: This is where the actual applications (containers) run. <br>

+  It includes, <br>
+- **Kubelet:** Ensures containers in a pod & the pods as well are running correctly. <br>

+- **Container runtime:** It's a software (Eg, Docker) responsible for running containers. <br>

 # K9s